DrTimothyAldenDavis/SuiteSparse/UMFPACK/README.txt

     2.0 or later.

     Unless you compile with -DNCHOLMOD, addtional packages are required:
-    CHOLMOD, CAMD, CCOLAMD, COLAMD, and metis-5.1.0.
+    CHOLMOD, CAMD, CCOLAMD, COLAMD, and SuiteSparse_metis.

 The AMD, SuiteSparse_config, and UMFPACK directories must all reside in the same parent directory.
-If the -DNCHOLMOD is not used, the CHOLMOD, CAMD, CCOLAMD, COLAMD, and metis-5.1.0 also also exist in the same parent.
+If the -DNCHOLMOD is not used, the CHOLMOD, CAMD, CCOLAMD, COLAMD, and SuiteSparse_metis also also exist in the same parent.

 Quick start: